How to Create a Last-Minute Baby Registry

 We ended up with some stuff that we don’t totally love or Ezra REALLY doesn’t love, but that’s unavoidable.
 You can read every recommendation in the world but whether a product works for you or your baby comes down to personal preference.
 Ezra hates baby swings.
 It didn’t matter how much we agonized about the swing or made sure we had the same swing our niece practically lived it for the first six months or her life or the swing I always saw bloggers recommend.
 Ezra.
 Hates.
 Swings.
 The.
 End.
 (Fisher-Price Cradle Swing, by the way.
 A great swing.
 If your baby is into swings.
 Noah was SUPER into swings.
 Ezra…no.)

-I’m guessing with your situation your friends will be ALL OVER throwing you a much-needed shower.
-Tell them to aim for the end of May so you can have some time for the BREATHING and the researching and some time with Baby Bargains to get a registry in order.
+I’m guessing with your situation your friends will be ALL OVER throwing you a much-needed baby shower.
+Tell them to aim for the end of May so you can have some time for the BREATHING and the researching and some time with Baby Bargains to get a baby registry in order.
 Don’t feel obligated to put a ton of stuff on there.
-Register for the basics that you’re pretty sure you really want and need and then as the items get purchased, let the shower organizers recommend gift cards.
+Register for the basics that you’re pretty sure you really want and need and then as the items get purchased, let the baby shower organizers recommend gift cards.
 If you end up with something that isn’t right or decide to wait on a stroller purchase for a few more months, those gift cards will be INVALUABLE, for both your wallet AND your piece of mind.
 Because they’ll buy you TIME, which I’m guessing is something you could really use right now.

 (And not to repeat the theme of a recent maternity clothes column, but have you talked to the recent recipients of all your hand-me-downs about your surprising situation?
 Again, I kind of think you’re within your rights to expect some backsies.)